george-pov/YTSkedy/docs/api/http/platforms.md

 }
 ```

+`referenceKey` is replace-style on update: omitting it, sending `null`, or
+sending a blank string clears the stored key.
+Sending a non-empty value replaces
+the stored key after trimming and the same validation and uniqueness rules used
+by create.

 Omitting `credentials.clientSecret` or `credentials.refreshToken`, or sending
 either field blank, preserves the stored YouTube secret values.
 A non-blank
 value replaces the stored value.